Nora

 • Hexnode Edge: Enforce Kiosk Exit Controls with a global passcode for field servicing.

-Integrated Self-Service: SUNMI K3 or Aauri K-Series
+Integrated Self-Service: SUNMI K3 or an ADVANTECH-AURES kiosk such as the KRYSTAL

 • Why it wins: These units include high-speed thermal printers and native 2D barcode engines.
 As a result, they are perfect for self-checkout.